Vieiraork/Vieiraork/README.md

 ### Who I am?

-My name is William, I study Software Enginner passion for technology, hardware, machine learning and other things.
+My name is William, I study Software Enginner, I have passion for technology, hardware, machine learning and other things.

 ### Tecnology's